-As a specialist, you’ll be the ‘key’ to social media marketing.
-Everything else will work around you and your strategy.
+You’ll be the ‘key’ to social media marketing.
+Everything else will work around your strategy.

 Yes, it is a high-responsibility job.
 If you fail to deliver (for whatever reason) and your strategy doesn’t deliver, survival will get tough.

-Make sure you have the right skills in social media platforms to apply for the post of a social media specialist.
+Make sure you have the right skills in social media marketing before you start applying for a social media specialist position.

 Here is an overview of the job description of a social media marketing specialist:

-- Collaborating constantly with senior management and social media marketing team
+- Collaborate constantly with senior management and social media marketing team

-- Using leading social media marketing tools for scheduling posts, research, and tracking
+- Use leading social media marketing tools for scheduling posts

-- Interacting with marketing and sales team for feedback and collaboration
+- Interact with marketing and sales team for feedback and collaboration

 It’s a high salaried job where you can earn $63K+ per year easily.
-More than 3800+ social media specialist jobs were posted on Indeed in last 15 days which shows how important this job is.
+Additionally, more than 3800+ social media specialist jobs were posted on Indeed in the last 15 days.
+Certainly, it is a high-importance job.

-You should have a decent experience and a strong profile to become a social media specialist.
+Therefore, you should have a decent experience and a strong profile to become a social media specialist.
 It isn’t a job for starters.
-However, if you have a relevant degree or certification, you can give it a try.
+However, if you have a relevant degree or certification, you should give it a try.

 6. Social Media Strategist

-It is quite similar in nature to a social media marketing specialist job.
-However, its different in the sense that you’ll be strictly working as a strategist which means you’ll be responsible for the strategy development and execution.
+This job is quite similar in nature to a social media marketing specialist job.
+However, its different in the sense that you’ll be strictly working as a strategist.
+In other words, you’ll be responsible for the marketing strategy development and execution.